Condensate (album)

 Condensate is the fifth studio album by the American funk ensemble The Original 7ven, formerly known as The Time.
 Released on October 18, 2011, the album was the group's first release in 21 years.
-Condensate peaked at number 58 on the U.S. Billboard 200 album chart and number 10 on the U.S. Top R&B/Hip-Hop Albums chart. "#Trendin" was also released as a single and reached number 77 on the U.S. Hot R&B/Hip-Hop Songs chart.
+Condensate peaked at number 58 on the US Billboard 200 album chart and number 10 on the US Top R&B/Hip-Hop Albums chart. "#Trendin" was also released as a single and reached number 77 on the US Hot R&B/Hip-Hop Songs chart.